carlosr-lotus/Orus/README.md

 - Design/UI tools:
 **Adobe XD, Affinity Design**

-- This website was created using Mozilla Firefox, however, it was also tested on the following browsers: **Google Chrome, Safari, Edge and Brave.**
+- This website was created using **Mozilla Firefox**, however, it was also tested on the following browsers: **Google Chrome, Safari, Edge and Brave.**

 ## What will the user be able to do?